maamecobbinah/Natural-Language-Processing-NLP-/README.md

 This repository includes the following NLP projects:

 ### 1. Text Classification
-File: Ratings & Review NLP Classification Problem.ipynb This notebook demonstrates how to classify text into different categories using models like Support Vector Machine (SVM), Neural Networks, and more.
+This notebook demonstrates how to classify text into different categories using models like Support Vector Machine (SVM), regression
-Example use cases: Sentiment Analysis, Product Review Classification, News Article Classification, etc.
+Example use cases:Review NLP Classification Problem of amazon reviews.ipynb

 ### 2. Named Entity Recognition (NER)
 This project focuses on extracting named entities such as persons, locations, dates, and other important information from unstructured text.